Tobi29/Scapes/README.md

   * Run `tasks` target to check if `deployMacOSX` is available

 ### Windows
-  * Download a Windows (32bit + 64bit, tar.gz version) JRE
+  * Download a Windows (32bit + 64bit, tar.gz version)
-    (Oracle JRE recommended)
+    JRE (Oracle JRE recommended)
   * Place the unextracted archive into `ScapesEngine/resources/JRE/Windows/32` and `ScapesEngine/resources/JRE/Windows/64` respectively
-  * Download the Launch4j for your platform
+  * Download Launch4j for your platform
   * Place the extracted archive into `ScapesEngine/resources/Launch4j` (Make sure the jar is in `ScapesEngine/resources/Launch4j/launch4j.jar`!)
   * Download Inno Setup (Unicode version recommended)
   * Windows only:
     * Run the installer and install everything into `ScapesEngine/resources/Inno Setup 5` (Make sure the compiler is in `ScapesEngine/resources/Inno Setup 5/ISCC.exe`!)
   * Non-Windows only:
     * Install Wine for your system (Running `wine --version` in the terminal has